gerhard/io/2019/content/home/hero.md

 # An optional note to show underneath the links.
 [cta_note]
 +++

-Approaching everything as a learning opportunity, embracing change and sharing all learnings is what I do.
-I am an Extreme Programmer at heart.

 <ul class="network-icon" aria-hidden="true">
   <li><a itemprop="sameAs" rel="me" href="//github.com/gerhard" target="_blank"><i class="fab fa-github big-icon"></i></a></li>